 How much you have saved in an emergency fund will depend on your unique situation, but ensuring that you have a good safety net in place to cover unexpected expenses is a major pillar of any successful financial plan.
-Keeping your emergency funds in a high interest bank account is generally the best place to park your emergency savings to ensure that your cash is still working for you while remaining easily accessible.
+A safe, liquid account is generally the best place to park your emergency savings to ensure that your cash is still working for you while remaining easily accessible.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 Keep in mind that investing involves risk.
 The value of your investment will fluctuate over time and you may gain or lose money.